 - Or Was It a Dream?: "Even In The Quietest Moments" has the singer asking this question at the end of the song.

-- Plucky Comic Relief: John Helliwell often serve as this during their concerts as the master of ceremonies.
+- Plucky Comic Relief: John Helliwell often serves as this during their concerts as the master of ceremonies.
 For example in the Paris album, he was talking about enjoying some French cuisine, before listing off some Italian dishes instead and realizing the mix-up.

 - Pop-Star Composer: Bob Siebenberg composed the soundtrack to Space Quest III: The Pirates of Pestulon.